Virus doesn't deter horse racing at US tracks, but few fans - WHIZ News

 Laurel Park in Maryland was business as usual in the paddock and on the track, and announcer Dave Rodman’s calls echoed off the empty building.

-Jockey Forest Boyd, who won the day’s second race, said she didn’t notice horses handling the situation any differently.
+Jockey Forest Boyce, who won the day’s second race, said she didn’t notice horses handling the situation any differently.
 She was able to keep her focus as a rider.

-“It’s a little eerie,” Boyd said.
+“It’s a little eerie,” Boyce said.
 “But luckily we’re all out here doing our job and keeping the economy going.”

 Instead of the roar of fans, individual owners and trainers could be heard yelling for their horses while races were underway.
 Trainer Lacey Gaudet slammed the rail in joy after jockey Alex Cintron rode Jefazo to a victory.